Mielek/apim-policy-toolkit/docs/DevEnvironmentSetup.md

     ```shell
     dotnet build
     ```
-* Run command to create Nuget package.
+* Run command to create NuGet package.
 Package will be created in `output` folder.
     ```shell
     dotnet pack
     ```